signed/talk-contract-tests/notes/notes.md

 - The pact-jvm project uses a mix of groovy, java, scala, kotlin code, bit daunting.
 Why is not clear to me.
 - Documentation on jvm specific details is cluttered and all over the repository.
 Outdated links and code samples as well.
 - Why do I need the dsl to define json?
+- Pact files seem to be merge when being written to a file with what is already there.

 #### Gradle
 [pact-jvm-provider-gradle](https://github.com/DiUS/pact-jvm/tree/master/pact-jvm-provider-gradle)